-Notwithstanding that general result, the first six months of 2023 saw an increased lack of correlation between the policy rate and actual funding costs due to rapid changes in the regulatory environment and the Central Bank's Liraisation strategy, which increased Turkish Lira deposit costs due to increased competition among Turkish banks.
+Notwithstanding that general result, the first nine months of 2023 saw an increased lack of correlation between the policy rate and actual funding costs due to rapid changes in the regulatory environment and the Central Bank's Liraisation strategy, which increased Turkish Lira deposit costs due to increased competition among Turkish banks.
 On the other hand, the resultant volatility in the market, which was also impacted by the lead-up to the May 2023 elections, enabled the Bank to reduce its duration gap significantly in order to prepare its balance sheet for potential increases in the policy rate after the election.

-Due to an increasing trend in inflation, income from CPI-linked securities increased in 2021 and 2022 (the CPI used in the determination of the Group's CPI-linked securities was 11.9%, 19.9% and 85.5% in 2020, 2021 and 2022, respectively, and 35.0% in the first six months of 2023), serving as a hedge in an inflationary environment.
-As of

-31 December 2020, 2021 and 2022 and 30 June 2023, 39.1%, 40.2%, 41.0% and 31.5%, respectively, of the Group's securities portfolio consisted of CPI-linked securities.
+Due to an increasing trend in inflation, income from CPI-linked securities increased in 2021, 2022 and the first nine months of 2023 (the CPI used in the determination of the Group's CPI-linked securities was 11.9%, 19.9% and 85.5% in 2020, 2021 and 2022, respectively, and 55.0% in the first nine months of 2023), serving as a hedge in an inflationary environment.
+As of 31 December 2020, 2021 and 2022 and 30 September 2023, 39.1%, 40.2%, 41.0% and 29.7%, respectively, of the Group's securities portfolio consisted of CPI-linked securities.